togarha/python_geotag/README.md

      - **(blank)**: Intentionally cleared (new_title is empty string)
      - **value**: Custom title set

-4. **Map Provider Selection**:
+3. **Map Provider Selection**:
-   - Use the "Map:" dropdown to switch between OpenStreetMap and Google Maps
+   - Use the "Map:" dropdown to switch between OpenStreetMap, ESRI World Imagery, and Google Maps
    - Current zoom and center position are maintained
+   - Provider selection syncs with Settings and GPX views

 4. **Coordinate Legend**:
    - 🔴 EXIF: GPS coordinates and altitude from camera